Grief & Loss

 Healing from The Grief of Stillbirth

 A stillbirth is defined as the death of a baby from 20 weeks of incubation to attempted birth.
 What makes a stillbirth different is that the mother experiences the birth and death of her child in one single traumatic event within the entirety of her pregnancy.
 Surprisingly, experiencing a stillbirth is quite common.
-According to a 2020 study, about 1 in every 150 pregnancies ends …
+According to …

 Read More